zhiyiYo/PyQt-Fluent-Widgets/docs/source/navigation.md

 * `widget`: The widget to be added to panel.
 * `onClick`: Slot function connected to the widget's `clicked` signal.
 If you want to switch sub interfaces when clicking `widget`t, it is recommended to write this slot function as `lambda: self.stackWidget.setCurrentWidget(self.xxxInterface) `.
 * `position`: Where to add the `widget` to the panel.
 The following values are available:
-  * `NavigationItemPostion.TOP`: add `widget` to the top layout of panel.
+  * `NavigationItemPosition.TOP`: add `widget` to the top layout of panel.
-  * `NavigationItemPostion.SCROLL`: add `widget` to the scroll layout of panel.
+  * `NavigationItemPosition.SCROLL`: add `widget` to the scroll layout of panel.
 You can scroll the widgets in scroll layout When there are too many menu items.
-  * `NavigationItemPostion.BOTTOM`: add `widget` to the bottom layout of panel.
+  * `NavigationItemPosition.BOTTOM`: add `widget` to the bottom layout of panel.

 ### Display mode